 QR4.4.8 Mass and Energy

-Once it seemed that light had energy but no mass and matter had mass but no energy, until Einstein found that light had relativistic mass and matter had a resting energy that could be released in nuclear bombs.
-It became apparent that mass and energy were somehow related.
+It once seemed that light had energy but no mass, and matter had mass but no energy, until Einstein found that light had relativistic mass, and matter had a rest energy that a nuclear bomb could release.
+It then became apparent that mass and energy were somehow related.

-Mass was originally defined as weight which was later refined to be gravitational mass.
-Newton’s discovery that a mass needed a force to accelerate it led to the definition of inertial mass.
-They are different because a weightless object in space still needs a force to move it, so it has inertial mass although it has no gravitational mass.
-If momentum is defined as mass times velocity, a massless photon should have no momentum but solar sails move when the sun shines on them and photons are bent by the gravity of the sun.
-This led to another revision as a photon with no rest mass was said to gain relativistic mass as it moves to give it momentum.
+Mass was originally defined as weight, that was later refined to be gravitational mass.
+Newton’s law that mass needed a force to accelerate it also led to the definition of inertial mass.
+They are different because a weightless object in space still needs a force to move it, so it has inertial mass but not gravitational mass.
+Momentum is mass times velocity, so a photon with no mass should have no momentum but solar sails move when the sun shines on them, and photons are bent by the sun’s gravity.
+This meant that a photon with no rest mass gains relativistic mass as it moves, so it has momentum (Note 1).

-Einstein’s equation E=mc2 does for matter what Planck did for light, define its energy.
-In 1905 he deduced that the energy of matter is its mass times the speed of light squared and atom bombs confirmed this but it has never been clear why mass relates to light at all.
-If mass is an inherent substance, why does its energy refer to the speed of light?
+Light in contrast was originally seen as pure energy, which Planck’s equation related to its frequency.
+Einstein then did for matter what Planck had done for light, namely define its energy.
+In 1905, he deduced that the energy of matter is its mass times the speed of light squared, or as he put it: E=mc².
+This let us build atom bombs but it has never been clear why the energy of matter relates to light at all.
+If matter is an inert substance, why is its energy based on the speed of light?

 Next